Never Miss a Chance to Do the Most Good

 • Monthly report analyzing trends and content performance to guide future strategy

-• Who sends update to the field: Monthly - Becca Ruggerio or Christina Holman
+• Who sends updates to the field: Monthly - Becca Ruggerio or Christina Holman

 Divisional Digital Advertising